veit/jupyter-tutorial/docs/data-processing/glossary.rst

         it possible to coordinate competing accesses even without locking data records.

+    Optimistic concurrency
+        Optimistic concurrency, also called optimistic locking, is a form of :term:`locking`, which assumes that there are few write accesses to the database and read accesses do not trigger a lock.
+In the event of changes, a check is first made to determine whether the time stamp has remained unchanged since the data was read.

     Paxos
         Paxos is a family of protocols for building consensus on a network of unreliable or fallible processors.

+    Pessimistic locking
+        Pessimistic :term:`locking` assumes a lot of write accesses to the database.
+Read access is therefore also blocked.
+The data is only released again when the changes have been saved.

     Property graph model (PGM)
         Nodes and edges consist of objects with properties embedded in them.
 Not